egXcoder/Study-Repository/DesignPatterns/Creational/readme.md

 - they will help you to move construction logic to separate place

 - Simple Factory: one centralized factory with static method decides which class to instantiate.
-- Factory Method: creation logic is delegated to factories (each factory knows how to build its own payment).
+- Factory Method: many factories, and each subclass (factory) is responsibile to create one type of product
 - Abstract Factory: decide which factory to instantiate from multiple available factories
 - Builder: construction of a complex object
 - Prototype: cloning an existing instance